johan-bjareholt/simple-diary-gtk/README.md

 ### Features
-- Saves entries in markdown
+- Saves entries in standard markdown
 - Adding images to your entries
-- Scales well on desktops, laptops, tablets and phones
+- Scales on desktops, laptops, tablets and phones
+- Dark mode

 ### Dependencies
 - meson